 The Space Telescope Imaging Spectrograph (STIS), that had suffered a serious electronics failure in August 2004, was fixed.
 The ACS repair successfully recovered the ACS/WFC that had ceased to be operational with the ACS/HRC in January 2007 due to an electronics failure.
 The Advanced Camera for Surveys Wide Field Camera (ACS/WFC) and the Solar Blind Channel (ACS/SBC) are now operating nominally.
 The High Resolution Channel (ACS/HRC) could not be recovered during SM4.
-The Near Infrared Camera and Multi-Object Spectrometer (NICMOS) is still on board HST but will not be offered in Cycle 22.
+The Near Infrared Camera and Multi-Object Spectrometer (NICMOS) is still on board HST but is no longer in service.